-Harbor Hospice and Harbor Palliative Care are launching tele-health to help minimize patients’ exposure to COVID-19
+Harbor Hospice and Harbor Palliative Care are launching Harbor Tele-Health to help minimize patients’ exposure to COVID-19

 April 2, 2020 – West Michigan – News of an unexpected gift to the Harbor Hospice Foundation means health care staff can now have live, interactive audio and video conversations with their hospice and palliative care patients without meeting with them in person, keeping both patients and medical personnel safer amid concerns about the rapidly spreading coronavirus (COVID – 19).
 Patients are thrilled with the new option.